First Yasin Malik, now Javed Mir: Our martyred IAF heroes are getting justice at last

 Malik has without a doubt been one of the notorious players in Kashmir.
 His cases date back to several decades back and over the years, he has successfully dodged the law, while continuing to propagate in favour of Pakistan.

 The cases against him are not ordinary.
 They range from acts of terror, causing unrest.
-In fact a 30 year old case, in which he was accused of killing Indian Air Force Officials was also re-opened.
+In fact, a 30-year-old case, in which he was accused of killing Indian Air Force Officials was also re-opened.

 His name has cropped up in terror funding cases since 1995.
-Moreover he is also an accused in the abduction of Mehbooba Mufti's sister.
+Moreover, he is also an accused in the abduction of Mehbooba Mufti's sister.

 Malik, whose organisation JKLF was banned by the Centre, is also facing two CBI cases.
 These relate to the kidnapping of Rubaiya Saeed, daughter of then Union home minister Mufti Mohammed Sayeed, in 1989, and the killing of four IAF personnel in 1990.